slcs-jsc/jurassic/docs/manual/lookup_tables.md

 The example projects included with JURASSIC demonstrate working table layouts and formats and are the recommended starting point for new users.

+For ASCII tables, the corresponding filter-function files are also looked up via fixed names of the form `TBLBASE_<nu>.filt`.

 ---